Milne model: Milne metric

 is the curvature-corrected radial component for negatively curved space that varies between 0 and $+\infin$.

 The empty space that the Milne model describes can be identified with the inside of a light cone of an event in Minkowski space by a change of coordinates.

 Milne developed this model independent of general relativity but with awareness of special relativity.
 As he initially described it, the model has no expansion of space, so all of the redshift (except that caused by peculiar velocities) is explained by a recessional velocity associated with the hypothetical "explosion".
-However, the mathematical equivalence of the zero energy density ($\rho = 0$) version of the FLRW metric to Milne's model implies that a full general relativistic treatment using Milne's assumptions would result in an increasing scale factor and associated metric expansion of space with the unique feature of a linearly increasing scale factor for all time since the deceleration parameter is uniquely zero for such a model.
+However, the mathematical equivalence of the zero energy density ($\rho = 0$) version of the FLRW metric to Milne's model implies that a full general relativistic treatment using Milne's assumptions would result in a linearly increasing scale factor for all time since the deceleration parameter is uniquely zero for such a model.

-Incompatibility with observation

-Even though the Milne model as a special case of a Friedmann-Robertson-Walker universe is a solution to General relativity, the assumption of zero energy content limits its use as a realistic description of the universe.
-Besides lacking the capability of describing matter Milne's universe is also incompatible with certain cosmological observations.
-In particular it makes no prediction of the cosmic microwave background radiation nor the abundance of light elements which are hallmark pieces of evidence that cosmologists agree support Big Bang cosmology over alternatives.

 Milne's density function

 Milne proposed that the universe's density changes in time because of an initial outward explosion of matter.
 Milne's model assumes an inhomogeneous density function which is Lorentz Invariant (around the event t=x=y=z=0).
 When rendered graphically Milne's density distribution shows a three-dimensional spherical Lobachevskian pattern with outer edges moving outward at the speed of light.
 Every inertial body perceives itself to be at the center of the explosion of matter (see observable universe), and sees the local universe as homogeneous and isotropic in the sense of the cosmological principle.

-Unless the universe modeled has zero density, Milne's proposal does not follow the predictions of general relativity for the curvature of space caused by global matter distribution, as seen in, for example statistics associated with large-scale structure.